-Spurred by her passion for understanding how the body moves—and a desire to help people deal with long-standing injuries—Abigail studied at the Chicago School of Massage Therapy.
-She graduated in 2005 and spent years assisting Robert King, founder of the Chicago School of Massage Therapy and pioneer in the field of sports massage.
+Spurred by her passion for understanding how the body moves, and a desire to help people deal with long-standing injuries, Abigail studied at the Chicago School of Massage Therapy.
+She graduated in 2005 and spent years assisting Robert King, founder of the school and a pioneer in the field of sports massage.
 Abigail also attended the National Personal Training Institute and is a NASM-certified Personal Trainer as well as a PICP level 1 and 2 certified strength Coach.

 Throughout her career, Abigail has continued to deepen her knowledge of the body’s functionality and the mental and physical effects of movement.
-She’s worked with clients seeking stress relief and relaxation in five-star spas.
-She’s worked with clients combatting sports injuries and chronic pain in chiropractic offices.
-And, for the past decade, she’s worked with myriad clients in her private practice.
+She’s worked with a range of clients from those seeking stress relief and relaxation in five-star spas to those combatting sports injuries and chronic pain in chiropractic offices.
+For more than a decade, she’s treated these clients in her own private practice.

 Abigail has advanced training in Ashiastu, Myofascial Release, sports massage and Fascial Stretch Therapy.
 She’s studied Thai massage and Ashi-Thai, and is well-versed in prenatal and postnatal treatments.
 Her clinical training and stress-relieving techniques create a potent blend of relaxation and pain-relieving therapy.
 She brings an encouraging and collaborative attitude to each of her sessions, and she takes joy in facilitating change in her clients’ health and well-being.